sofar/how-to-clear/03-mixing.md

 optimizations where the server speculatively combines content based on the assumption that you will need many of them for certain actions.
 The client will use them if they are available, but they are entirely optional.
+Delta packs contain the binary deltas for changes to files made from the source update to the target update.
+For any new files or files with changes too large to make a binary delta worth it a full file is included in the delta pack itself.
+In this way delta packs contain an update from one arbitrary version to another.

-Delta files are created as much as possible to provide clients with the smallest download possible between two versions.
+These delta files are created as much as possible to provide clients with the smallest download possible between two versions.
 These are binary deltas made using the `bsdiff` software.
 They can provide a significant reduction to the needed download size, but they only work if the client has the original file already, so they are not always used.
 In order for the client to use the delta files, the original content must also be verified prior to patching.

+Similarly, zero packs define an update from one version to another, but the source version is always zero.
+Since the zero release contained no files the zero pack contains all full files present in the target version.

 ## Mixing